Mafoko: Structuring and Building Open Multilingual Terminologies for South African NLP: Methodology

 The curation pipeline began with automated data extraction.
 Since much of the source material was in PDF format, we developed a modular extraction pipeline using Python-based tools.
 The pipeline required custom adaptations for each document's unique structure, as illustrated by the formatting differences between the DSAC (Figure~\ref{subfig:dsac_hiv}) and {StatsSA} (Figure~\ref{subfig:statssa}) sources.
 For some resources, such as the {StatsSA} list, we were fortunate to be privately provided with a spreadsheet version, which greatly simplified the initial processing.

 Automated extraction was followed by extensive manual post-processing to ensure the dataset's quality and utility.
 A dedicated team member performed detailed cleaning to correct extraction errors, remove artefacts like page headers and garbled characters, and reconstruct table structures to maintain one-to-one alignment between source and target terms.
-To preserve the authenticity of the original resources, orthographic and formatting variations from the source documents were retained.
+To preserve the authenticity of the original resources, orthographic (use of hyphens, inconsistent capitalisation, or accent marks in lexical entries) and formatting variations from the source documents were retained.
 Where multiple translations existed for a single term, all variants were included to enable the study of lexical variation, synonymy, and regional differences.
-The statistics of the datasets are available in Table \ref{tab:dataset_stats}
+The statistics of the datasets are available in Table \ref{tab:dataset_stats}.

 Each record was enriched with provenance metadata, including the originating institution, publication date, and contributor information where available.
 To ensure interoperability, all languages were standardised using ISO 639-3 codes.
 The data is currently released in CSV and JSON formats, with a TermBase eXchange (TBX) version planned for future releases.
 This foundational dataset (v0) is designed for iterative improvement, with future work planned to incorporate part-of-speech tags, semantic domain classification, and TEI-compliant lexicographic structuring \citep{burnard2014tei}.